dakmcinnis/store/README.md

 #### Notes

-This system has been designed early with a prioritization on robustness, extensibility and authorization handling.
-The current features accessible to users are bare bones.
+This system has been designed early-on with a prioritization on robustness, extensibility and authorization handling.
+However, the current features accessible to users are bare bones.

 ## Existing Users